Giftedness and Twice Exceptional Assessment – Considerations for Adults

 The most comprehensive evaluations will use a variety of modalities including psychometric, qualitative and self-assessments or rating scales.
 If you invest in an assessment or evaluation, it is helpful to ask the evaluator what types of approaches they use, and what they look at beyond the numbers, so you can get a good feel what type of information you might gain from the assessment.

-After doing comprehensive educational evaluations with students for nearly 20 years, I started pulling together some of the tools I’ve used that give the most information for your time, and found more adult specific screening tools that can be done remotely.
+I started pulling together some of the tools I’ve used in comprehensive evaluations that give the most information for your time, and found more adult specific screening tools that can be done remotely.
 Although it is not diagnostic, I’ve found that the results and recommendations have offered helpful perspective and strategies to those who have gone through it.
-Some have used the results in pursuing a formal diagnosis, and they all have have used it to find strategies to support their strengths and better understand their challenges.
+Some have used the results in pursuing a formal diagnosis.
+They all have have used it to find strategies to support their strengths and better understand their challenges.